drogue-iot/drogue-device/README.md

     }
 }

-/// A struct holding the Actors for the application. pub struct MyDevice {
-    counter: ActorContext<'static, Counter>,
-}

-/// A static reference to this device holding the device state. static DEVICE: DeviceContext<MyDevice> = DeviceContext::new();

 /// The entry point of the application is using the embassy runtime.
 #[embassy::main]
 async fn main(spawner: embassy::executor::Spawner) {

-    /// Configuring the device will initialize the global state.
-    DEVICE.configure(MyDevice {
-        counter: ActorContext::new(Counter{count: 0}),
+    /// Actor state must be static for embassy static COUNTER: ActorContext<Counter> = ActorContext::new();

+    /// Mounting the Actor will spawn an embassy task let addr = COUNTER.mount(spawner, Counter {
+        count: 0
     });

-    /// Mounting the device will spawn embassy tasks for every actor. let addr = DEVICE.mount(|device| {
-        device.a.mount((), spawner)
-    }).await;

     /// The actor address may be used in any embassy task to communicate with the actor. addr.request(Increment).unwrap().await;